Project Setup

 rate_limit_active

 0 for not active (no spam prevention) or 1 to activate the rate limit.
-Note that even if rate limiter is not active, you must set some values in the following args.
+Note that even if the rate limiter isn't active, you must set some values in the following args.

 rate_limit_max_points

-Maximum amount of operation points that is possible to accumulate (and therefore the maximum number of transactions that can be made at once)
+The maximum amount of operation points that are possible to accumulate (and therefore the maximum number of transactions that you can do at once).

 rate_limit_recovery_time

-(In milliseconds) period of cool down before an account can receive one operation point.
+(In milliseconds) period of cooling down before an account can receive one operation point.

 rate_limit_points_at_account_creation

-How many points an account have at the moment of creation (0 is min).
+The points that an account has at the moment of its creation (0 is min).

-Please note that if you use Single Sign-On, an account need to perform 1
+Please note that if you use Single Sign-On, an account need to perform one

 operation immediately at the moment of creation to add disposable